damianfral/blog/posts/2013-07-07-simple-monads-example.rst

             return monad.mBind (monad.mReturn result), -> iterator 0

-What the hell do have we here?
+What the hell do we have here?
 It easier than it seems.
-There is a None variable, a MaybeMonad associative array and a doMonad function.
+There is a *None* variable, a *MaybeMonad* associative array and a doMonad function.
 The MaybeMonad has 2 functions.

 - **mReturn** takes a value and transform it (or maybe not).